google/clusterfuzz/docs/clusterfuzz/architecture.md

 - BigQuery
 - Stackdriver Logging and Monitoring

-**Note**: The only bug tracker supported now is the Chromium hosted [Monorail](https://opensource.google.com/projects/monorail).
-Support for custom bug trackers will be added in the near future.
+**Note**: The only bug tracker we currently support is the Chromium-hosted [Monorail](https://opensource.google.com/projects/monorail).
+Support for custom bug trackers will be added in the future.

 ### Local instance
-It's possible to run ClusterFuzz locally without these dependencies by using local Google Cloud emulators, but some features which depend on BigQuery and Stackdriver will be disabled due to lack of emulator support.
+It's possible to run ClusterFuzz locally without these dependencies by using local Google Cloud emulators.
+If you do, some features that depend on BigQuery and Stackdriver will be disabled due to lack of emulator support.

+**Note:** Local development is only supported on **Linux** and **macOS**.

 ## Operation
 The two main components of ClusterFuzz are: